jimfuego/sportsradar/README.md

 **Please use Yarn 3.2.1**

+## Database

+For ease of demo, I used SQLite.

 ## Environment Variables

 Please include a `.env` file in the root directory with the following variables.